Clementb42/hyprland/README.md

-This repo is a fork from ML4W Hyprland Starter 1.0.1, i've modified some things here and there to suits my personal preferences and own needs.
+This repo is a fork from ML4W Hyprland Starter 1.0.1, i've modified some things here and there to suits my personal preferences and needs.

 ## Documentation (Wiki)